 Babies whose mothers were very low in vitamin D.

-If you are interested in getting your vitamin D level check with a dried blood spot test please contact Kara for more information.
+If you are interested in getting your vitamin D level check with a dried blood spot test you can do it at home with this kit.

 My favorite way for Moms to increase vitamin D levels is to get it from cod liver oil.
 Use my amazon affiliate link to get high quality cod liver oil.